Kid Vega and the Sorcerer of Mali

 About the book

-While I wrote this book in a family friendly manner please note there are PG depictions of adults using firearms and other weaponry in defense of and against fictional characters and fantasy creatures.
+The book is written in a family friendly manner but parents please note there are PG depictions of adults using firearms and other weaponry in defense of and against fictional characters and fantasy creatures.

 Historical references are based on research but liberties have been taken and fictionalization added for the story and to spark ideas, thoughts, and discussion of the possible.